ibm-cloud-docs/vmwaresolutions/services/entrust-cc_considerations.md

 {: deprecated}

 Entrust CloudControl on {{site.data.keyword.cloud}} enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
 Entrust CloudControl on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Entrust, not IBM.
-{: shortdesc}

-* Previous installations of Entrust CloudControl 6.6 are supported for existing {{site.data.keyword.vcf-auto-short}} with NSX-T™ instances.
+Previous installations of Entrust CloudControl 6.6 are supported for existing {{site.data.keyword.vcf-auto-short}} instances.
-* Previous installations of Entrust CloudControl 5.6 are supported for existing {{site.data.keyword.vcf-auto-short}} with NSX-V instances.
+{: note}

 ## Technical specifications for Entrust CloudControl
 {: #entrust-cc_considerations-specs}